okeeffed/developer-notes/manual/Linguistics/The-Art-Of-Language-Invention.md

 This type of language focuses on the different experiences of the participants in a sentence.

 The subject of an intransitive verb and the object of the transitive verb are marked with the same case called the `absolutive case`.
 For the remaining role, the subject of a transitive verb is marked with the `ergative case`.

+## Other Non-Local Cases

+- Instrumental: use with a noun that's used to accomplish the action of a sentence.
+- Comitative: Used with noun whom another noun is associated.
+- Benefactive: Used with a noun on behalf of whom the action of the sentence is accomplished.